wrr/rack-wwwhisper/heroku-doc.md

 ### Local setup

 It is usually convenient to disable wwwhisper authorization for a local development environment.
-If your application uses separate config files for development (for example `config/environments/development.rb` in case of Rails) you don't need to do anything, otherwise you need to set `WWWHISPER_DISABLE=1` environment variable.
+If your application use a separate config file for development (for example `config/environments/development.rb` in case of Rails) you don't need to do anything, otherwise you need to set `WWWHISPER_DISABLE=1` environment variable.

-If you use [Foreman](config-vars#local_setup) to start a local server, execute a following command in the application directory.
+If you use [Foreman](config-vars#local_setup) to start a local server, execute the following command in the application directory.

     $ echo WWWHISPER_DISABLE=1 >> .env